 The typical arrangement with an all-welded aluminum bus is shown in Fig. 3-23.
 Bolts at bus joints are used only for mechanical support or at connections which must be made in the field.
-The bolts present on welded aluminum joints are only for supporting and positioning busbars prior to welding.
-Once the joints are welded, these bolts perform no further function; however, it is recommended that the bolts be left in place.
+The bolts present on welded aluminum joints are only for supporting and positioning bus bars prior to welding.
+Once the joints are welded, these bolts perform no further function.
+However, it is recommended that the bolts be left in place.

-The bus system is also available with copper conducters as an option.
-This system utilizes bolted connections between all joints and to the breaker compartment run-ins.
-The riser bus power connectors, to which the main horizontal bus are bolted, are welded to the riser bars.
+The bus system is also available with copper conductors as an option.
+This system utilizes bolted connections between all joints, and to the breaker compartment run-ins.

-The standard bracing for either the welded aluminum or the bolted copper bus systems is 50,000 amperes, RMS symetrical.
+The standard bracing for either the welded aluminum or the bolted copper is 65,000 amperes, RMS symmetrical.
+Bracing for 100,000, 150,000 and 200,000 amperes, RMS symmetrical is available as an option.

 Aluminum bus bars between sections are bolted and then welded together to provide one continuous aluminum main bus.
-In general, when the switchgear equipment has no more than four sections or does not exceed 10 feet in length, it will be shipped as one complete lineup. in such cases, the only field assembly would be to a close-coupled transformer if the switchgear were part of a Load Center Unit Substation.
-If, because of shipping and/or handling considerations, the equipment cannot be handled in one piece, it can be split into two or more line-ups at the factory.
+In general, when the switchgear equipment has no more than four sections or does not exceed 10 feet in length, it will be shipped as one complete lineup.
+In such cases, the only field assembly would be to a close-coupled transformer if the switchgear were part of a Load Center Unit Substation.
+If, because of shipping and/or handling considerations. the equipment cannot be handled in one piece, it can be split into two or more line-ups at the factory.
 The individual shipping splits require both mechanical and electrical connections between sections to be made in the field.
 At these shipping splits, provisions are made for bolting all buses and making the necessary electrical and mechanical connections.
 These are described in Section IV of this publication.

-On main and tie breakers, the bus area, Fig. 3-23, is divided into an upper (4) and lower (6) section by an isolation barrier (5) built into the molded base.
-For the main circuit breakers, the upper section contains the incoming line bus (4).
-This bus is fed from the bus connections (2) in the transition section.
-The lower section of the bus area contains the load side main bus (6) (protected by the main breaker) which feeds all sections of the switchgear equipment.
+On main and tie breakers, the bus area, Fig. 3-23, is divided into an upper (1) and lower (2) section by a glass reinforced polyester isolation barrier (3).
+For the main circuit breakers, the upper section contains the incoming line bus (1).
+This bus is fed from the bus connections (4) in the transition section.
+The lower section of the bus area contains the load side main bus (5) (protected by the main breaker) which feeds all sections of the switchgear equipment.
 Similarly, barriers at tie breakers isolate the two main bus sections from each other.

-- 2. Incoming main bus

-- 3. Neutral bus

-- 4. Upper section vertical bus-incoming line

-- Barrier between upper and lower vertical bus sections
+- 1. Upper section vertical bus-incoming line - 2.
+Lower section vertical bus-load side - Barrier between upper and lower vertical bus sections - 4.
+Incoming main bus - 5.
+Main horizontal bus to other sections - Optional molded, glass reinforced polyester phase isolation barriers

-- 6. Lower sectional vertical bus-load side

-- 7. Main horizontal bus to other sections